 The next question Dr. Moine asks is: "Would you like free insurance to protect the value of your stock options and your company stock?"
 Who wouldn't?
 You're already insuring your house and cars because the cost of replacing them could be devastating.
 Why wouldn't you be interested in free (or nearly free) risk-management strategies to protect another sizeable contributor to your net worth?
 For high-net-worth optionholders, these types of hedging strategies exist (e.g. zero-premium collar, pre-paid forwards), as explained in the section Financial Planning: High Net Worth.

 Many diversification and liquidity tactics exist.
 Seek help from skilled advisors in managing your concentrated position.
 Let someone who is not emotionally attached to your company's stock price evaluate the merits of your equity compensation according to investment criteria, tax consequences, your risk tolerance as established for your personal investment-policy statement, and the role your company's stock should play in your overall wealth-building strategy.

-Part 2 will cover the impact that major life events, market timing, and taxes can have on option gains.
+Part 2 covers the impact that major life events, market risk, and taxes can have on option gains.